AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/includingsrclincode.png)

-9) Include the seal (AESEAL.json) obtained from AppEsteem to the application as Embedded Resource.
+8) Add the seal (AESEAL.json) obtained from AppEsteem to the application as Embedded Resource.

 ![GitHub Logo](../media/Embeddedseal.png)

-10) In your projects you must correctly set the value of assembly, version and company in AssemblyInfo.cs.
+9) In your projects you must correctly set the value of assembly, version and company in AssemblyInfo.cs.
 Alternatively you may use a version Win32 resource with valid "OriginalFilename", "ProductVersion" and "CompanyName".
 This information is required, either in the assembly configuration or Win32 resources and must match the information you provided when requesting the seal.

-11) Ensure the users of your program have the Visual C++ Redistributable run time components for the Visual Studio version you are using.
+10) Ensure the users of your program have the Visual C++ Redistributable run time components for the Visual Studio and OS versions you are using.

-12) Build the application with seal included.
+11) Build the application with thr seal included.

-13) Now when the application is run SRCL library should be able to send notifications/telemetry to the server.
+12) Now when the application is run, the SRCL library should be able to send notifications/telemetry to the Appesteem server.